Call for Papers

 - What questions can drive pedagogical research to improve teaching practices?

-Leading while teaching (or not).
-What are the challenges and strategies to manage life as both a teacher and a leader within your institution?
-As our careers develop, we often move from teaching and research into managing programs and institutions.
+- What are the challenges and strategies for managing life as a teacher, researcher and a leader within your institution?
+As careers develop, we often move from teaching and research into managing programs and institutions.
 What experience and best practice can we share of:

 - Benefits and challenges of teaching while leading as a program director, departmental or school head, university administrator